eclipse-archived/ceylon-lang.org/documentation/1.0/tour/missing-pieces.md

 (Remember, Ceylon never automatically initializes attributes to null.)

-Then we can abstract the simple attribute using a second attribute defined as a getter/setter pair:
+Then we can abstract the simple attributes using a third attribute defined as a getter/setter pair:

 <!-- cat-id:attrs -->
     shared String fullName {